 Grieving A Loss to Suicide: This webiste helps navigate different ways of grieving and highlights common symptoms of suicide bereavement.

 Online Resources - Loss by Suicide

-Helping Yourself Heal When Someone You Care About Dies of a Drug Overdose (brochure) - available through the BC Bereavement Helpline.
+Brochure: Helping Yourself Heal When Someone You Care About Dies of a Drug Overdose by Dr. Alan Wolfelt - available through the BC Bereavement Helpline.
 Please click here to order.